alabamenhu/TimezonesZoneInfo/README.md

 # Version history

+  * 0.2.1
+    * Updated to 2022a version of the database
+      * Urgent update for Palestine
+      * Improvements to historical data for Ukraine and Chile.
   * 0.2.0
     * Added support for version 3 files (these allow for full repeat into the future)
   * 0.1.0